ipfs-shipyard/space/README.md

 This is an overview of the different pieces of software which will be built and which are assumed to exist in the target environments:

 * Interfaces
     * Application API - An API provided by the IPFS processes to allow it to be commanded by local processes either onboard spacecraft or in a ground station.
+This will be a network API using UDP packets sent either over the local network or the communications link.
     * Communications API - An API provided by the IPFS process for integration with communications links either onboard spacecraft or in a ground station.
+The IPFS side of this API will be a network API using UDP packets.
+The system side will essentially be a comms to UDP translation layer.
     * Data Transfer Protocol - A protocol used by IPFS processes on spacecraft and ground to handle the transfer of files in DAG blocks form.
 This will logically do what BitSwap does, but BitSwap will not be used.

 * Spacecraft